ccbogel/QualCoder/README.md

 ### Arch/Manjaro Linux

-Not tested, but please see the above instructions to build qualcoder inside a virual environment.
+Not tested, but please see the above instructions to build QualCoder inside a virtual environment.
 The below installation instructions may affect system installed python modules.

 1. Install modules from the command line